ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4ba/example/README.md

 ## Prereq

-**NOTE:** an OpenShift cluster is required to install this module.
+**NOTE:** an OpenShift cluster with at least 5 nodes size 16x64 is required to install this module.
 This can be an existing cluster or can be provisioned using our [roks](https://github.com/ibm-build-lab/terraform-ibm-cloud-pak/tree/main/modules/roks) Terraform module.

 This Cloud Pak example depends on having a DB2 instance with the CP4BA Schema set up.
 See https://github.com/ibm-build-lab/terraform-ibm-cloud-pak/tree/main/modules/db2/example to create a DB2 instance.
 See [https://github.com/ibm-build-lab/terraform-ibm-cloud-pak/tree/main/cp4ba/database_setup/README.md to set up the CP4BA Schema.